ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Pull request template

-A good example how a pull request template should look like.
+Below is a good example of a pull request:

 ```
 Fix deep sleep locking bug

 # Description

-Fix problems which could leave deep sleep locked unintentionally, along with adding tests to verify this behavior is fixed.
+Fix problems that could leave deep sleep locked unintentionally, along with adding tests to verify this behavior is fixed.

-Tested locally with two targets, all toolchains.
+Tested locally with two targets and all toolchains.

-Test results can be seen [here](just an example).
+You can see test results [here](just an example).

 # Pull request type